Gimpy3887/Floater-Portal/README.md

 # Floater-Portal

 # Structure
-The readme file is formatted as follows, under the heading Current Issues the possible solution for the issue is reference a i.e. [n].
+The readme file is formatted as follows, under the heading Current Issues the possible solution for the issue are references a displayed as [n].

 # Current Issues
 <ul>